Remortgage deals February 2023: the ultimate guide to the latest offers

 - Max LTV: 80%

 As with the deals for borrowing up to 60% of the property’s value above, there are no valuation or legal fees to pay with this mortgage.
-Early repayment charges apply during the initial five-year period of 5% of the amount repaid in the first year, reducing to 2.5% by the fifth year, but you can overpay by up to 20% a year without charge.
+It also gives you £250 cashback.
+Early repayment charges apply during the initial five-year period of 5% in the first year, reducing to 2% by the fifth year, but you can overpay by up to 10% a year without charge.

 Why should I remortgage?